Background pattern

 • Mixed states of depression and anxiety, with or without secondary insomnia.

-2. What you need to know before starting to take trazodone cinfa
+2. What you need to know before taking Trazodona Cinfa

-• if you are allergic to trazodone or any of the other ingredients in this medicine (listed in section 6).
-Signs of an allergic reaction include: skin rash, difficulty swallowing or breathing, swelling of the lips, face, throat, or tongue,
+• if you are allergic to trazodone or any of the other components of this medication (listed in section 6).
+The signs of an allergic reaction include: skin rash, swallowing or breathing problems, swelling of the lips, face, throat, or tongue,

-• if you have had a heart attack recently,
+• if you have recently had a heart attack,

-• if you are a consumer of alcoholic beverages or are taking sleeping medications.
+• if you are a consumer of alcoholic beverages or are taking sleep medications.

 Warnings and precautions

-Consult your doctor before starting to take this medicine:
+Consult your doctor before starting to take this medication:

-• if you have or have had seizures or convulsions,
+• if you have had seizures or convulsions,

 • if you have severe liver or kidney problems,

-• if you have a heart disease (such as heart failure, angina, conduction disorders or AV block of various degrees, arrhythmia, recent myocardial infarction, congenital long QT syndrome or bradycardia),
+• if you have a heart condition (such as cardiovascular insufficiency, angina pectoris, conduction disorders or AV block of various degrees, arrhythmia, recent myocardial infarction, congenital long QT syndrome, or bradycardia),

 • if you have hyperthyroidism,

-• if you have difficulty urinating or need to urinate frequently,
+• if you have problems urinating or need to urinate frequently,

 • if you have a known eye disorder called narrow-angle glaucoma,